rickellis/Astro/README.md

 **Default Events**

-These are the events that get compiled by default:
+These are the events/degrees that get compiled by default:

     nightEnd:      -18
     nauticalDawn:  -12